spokestack/node-spokestack/README.md

 $ npm install spokestack --save
 ```

-## Requirements
+## Setup

-1. Go to [spokestack.io](https://spokestack.io) and create an account.
+Go to [spokestack.io](https://spokestack.io) and create an account.
 Create a token at [spokestack.io/account/settings#api](https://spokestack.io/account/settings#api).
 Note that you'll only be able to see the token secret once.
 If you accidentally leave the page, create another token.
 Once you have a token, set the following environment variables in your `.bash_profile` or `.zshenv`:

 ```bash
 export SS_API_URL=https://api.spokestack.io